maithilish/uknit/notes/designnotes.md

 ## Java classes for Test

-Some of the suitable classes to use in itests - Instant, LocalDate, Locale Date compare may fail randomly.
+It is convenient to use custom interfaces defined in package private Model.java.
+Apart from it some of the suitable classes to use in itests - Instant, LocalDate, LocalDateTime, DateTimeFormatter, File, StringBuilder, Locale.
+Avoid Date as compare may randomly fail.